EddyKay101/weather-app/readme.md

 -   Node.js should be installed
 -   Internet Connection 😅, the application handles those sort of scenarios any way :)
--   .envfile at the root of the application which contains the API KEY.
+-   .env file at the root of the application which contains the API KEY.

 ### Instructions